 - 11.6.2.1.
-In the event the Department, either from restitutions, penalties or fines imposed following a criminal prosecution or guilty plea, or through a civil monetary penalty, a global civil settlement or judgment, or any other form of civil action, receives a monetary recovery from an entity, the entirety of such monetary recovery belongs exclusively to the Department and the CONTRACTOR has no claim to any portion of this recovery. - 11.6.2.1.1.
-The CONTRACTOR is fully subrogated to the Department for all criminal and civil recoveries. - 11.6.2.1.2.
-The Department shall retain all recoveries/penalties/civil settlements resulting from FWA cases pursued by the Department and/or the MFCU, after the MFCU deducts its fees and costs as appropriate. - 11.6.2.2.
-The Department or its designees shall reserve the right to recover an established Overpayment directly from any Medicaid Managed Care Provider, regardless of whether the Provider is considered a "network" or "out of network" Provider, for any audits and investigations that the Department or its designees may conduct.
+In the event the Department, either from restitutions, penalties or fines imposed following a criminal prosecution or guilty plea, or through a civil monetary penalty, a global civil settlement or judgment, or any other form of civil action, receives a monetary recovery from an entity, the entirety of such monetary recovery belongs exclusively to the Department and the CONTRACTOR has no Claim to any portion of this recovery. - 11.6.2.1.1.
+The CONTRACTOR is fully subrogated to the Department for all criminal and civil recoveries.